zhashmik/Nlp-FHIR-Query-tool/README.md

 # Deployment

--  Frontend: Hosted on Vercel : https://nlp-fhir-query-tool-n7vkg7v4o-zahras-projects-c0301a43.vercel.app/
+**Frontend**: Hosted on Vercel : https://nlp-fhir-query-tool-n7vkg7v4o-zahras-projects-c0301a43.vercel.app/
 -  This is the main interface where you can:
 1. Enter natural-language-like patient queries
 2. View dynamic results and visualizations
 3. Get suggestions as you type

--  Backend: Hosted on Render: https://nlp-fhir-query-tool-back-end.onrender.com/
+**Backend**: Hosted on Render: https://nlp-fhir-query-tool-back-end.onrender.com/
 -  The backend processes queries, performs NLP, and fetches FHIR-compatible data.